hcrlab/kuri_wandering_robot/README.md

 sudo docker run --rm --network host -v /home/mayfield/workspaces/my_workspace:/workspace -it my-image
 ```

 Note that Kuri still needs its default code running outside the docker image, to communicate with its motors/sensors.
-Therefore, you should have one workspace that you compile outside the docker image (in ROS Indigo) with [the default kuri code](https://github.com/hcrlab/kuri/tree/melodic-devel).
+Therefore, you should have one workspace that you compile outside the docker image (in ROS Indigo) with [the default kuri code (melodic-devel branch)](https://github.com/hcrlab/kuri/tree/melodic-devel).
 You should have another workspace that you compile within the docker image (in ROS Melodic) with this repository.
 Then, to run any code within a docker image on Kuri, outside the docker image run the default kuri launchfile, and inside the docker image run this code.
 More details can be found in the [readme in the kuri_wandering_robot directory](./kuri_wandering_robot/README.md).

-NOTE: For running the overall demo, use the Dockerfile in `kuri_cmm_demo`.
-The Dockerfile in `local_coverage_navigation` should chiefly be used to run the local navigator in isolation.
+NOTE: For running the overall system, use the Dockerfile in `kuri_wandering_robot`.
+The Dockerfile in `wandering_behavior` should chiefly be used to run that node in isolation.

 ### Slackbot